Check Availability

 Flight Delays and Transportation

-We operate sleeping Everest Base Camp overnight trek in Autumn and Spring.
+We operate Sleeping at Everest Base Camp Overnight Trek in Autumn and Spring.
 During these two seasons, the weather clears, the temperature becomes mild, and significantly, no rainy days.
 In such ideal conditions, the Kathmandu Lukla flight takes place every day.

 Flight delay happens during high air traffic, but there's a rare chance of flight cancellation in Spring and Autumn.
 Plan one or two extra days as buffer days for possible bad weather conditions.
 But for rest, you'll be fine.